RiyanshiTomar/RiyanshiTomar/README.md

 Welcome to my GitHub profile!
 I'm **Riyanshi Tomar**, a developer on a mission to learn, build, and innovate.
 Whether it’s coding cool stuff, analyzing data, or creating meaningful content, I bring 💯 energy into everything I do.

-When I’m not immersed in code, you’ll find me meditating 🧘‍♀️, dreaming up new ideas, or vibing with tech communities.
+When I’m not immersed in code, you’ll find me dreaming up new ideas, or vibing with tech communities.

 ---